French Rugby Federation: History

+Before the FFR was established, football, rugby union and other sports in France were regulated by the Union des Sociétés Françaises de Sports Athlétiques (USFSA).
+Founded in November 1890, the USFSA was initially headquartered in Paris, but its membership soon expanded to include sports clubs from throughout France.

-It was formed in 1919 and is affiliated to World Rugby, the sport's governing body.
+The FFR was formed in 1919 and is affiliated to World Rugby, the sport's governing body.

 In 1934 the FFR set up the Fédération internationale de rugby amateur, now known as Rugby Europe, in an attempt to organise rugby union outside the authority of World Rugby, then known as the International Rugby Football Board (IRFB).
-It included the national teams of Italy, French national team, Catalonia, Czechoslovakia, Romania and Germany national team.
+It included the national teams of Italy, France, Catalonia, Czechoslovakia, Romania and Germany.

 Following German occupation, FFR officials closely associated with the Vichy government lobbied to have certain "un-French" sports banned.
 Between the end of 1940 and the middle of 1942, one semi-professional and at least six French Amateur Sport Federations were banned and destroyed by the Vichy regime.
 These actions were independently verified by the French government in 2002.

-In 1978 the Federation became a member of the IRFB, which later became the International Rugby Board and is now World Rugby.
+In 1978 the federation became a member of the IRFB, which later became the International Rugby Board and is now World Rugby.